-Supportive Services Corp. will continue to administer weatherization services for low-income owner and tenant households (excluding multi-unit complexes) providing energy efficient heating, insulation, windows, and weatherproofing.
+Supportive Services Corp. will continue to administer weatherization services for low-income owner and tenant households (excluding multi-unit complexes), by providing energy efficient heating, insulation, windows, and weatherproofing.
 Referrals are made by the Town on an ongoing basis to this program.

 We continue to provide funding to the Cheektowaga Police Department to execute foot patrols in low-mod income areas in the Town.
 The patrols focus on building trust between citizens and their police officers, creating positive interactions between officers and youth, and improving the quality of life in these neighborhoods.
-New this year, the Police Department has requested funding for the purchase of e-bikes to be used in executing annual foot patrols and increasing officer efficiency.

-Though the Town of Cheektowaga Office of Community Development does not provide CDBG funding to the WNY Law Center, frequent referrals are made for legal services.
-The WNY Law Center has the ability to represent low-income residents at no charge not only in civil matters, but also in various real estate issues, including, but not limited to title issues and working with homeowners in jeopardy of foreclosure to find solutions.
+Though the Town of Cheektowaga Office of Community Development does not provide CDBG funding to the Legal Aid Bureau of Buffalo and the WNY Law Center, frequent referrals are made for legal services.
+Both agencies have the ability to represent low-income residents at no charge not only in civil matters, but also in various real estate issues, including, but not limited to title issues and working with homeowners in jeopardy of foreclosure to find solutions.

-More recently, the Town of Cheektowaga has begun to provide funding for operating costs to the Boys & Girls Club of Cheektowaga.
-This club is located on the Cheektowaga-Buffalo border, and its purpose is to provide a safe after school environment for the children of Cheektowaga, that will help develop career readiness, reduce crime and juvenile delinquency, and provide affordable and quality childcare.
+The Town of Cheektowaga not only provides financial aid to our Summer Day Camp Program, and funding to the Boys & Girls Club of Cheektowaga, but new this year CDBG funds will be used for financial aid to our Summer Teen Camp.
+The purpose of these investments is to provide a safe environment for the children of Cheektowaga, that will provide entertainment, help develop career readiness, reduce crime and juvenile delinquency, and provide affordable and quality childcare.